-The physical qualities of water include temperature, colour, taste, odour, etc. these qualities are determined by touch, sight, smell, and taste.
-For example, we can check the temperature by touch, colour, floating particles, turbidity and suspended solids by sight, and taste and odour by smell.
+The physical qualities of water include temperature, color, taste, odor, etc. these qualities are determined by touch, sight, smell, and taste.
+For example, we can check the temperature by touch, color, floating particles, turbidity and suspended solids by sight, and taste and odor by smell.
 Our goal here is to study different water bodies for pH, clarity and the presence of any living organisms.
 Water forms about 75 % of the earth’s surface.
 It is vital for all forms of life.
 Water is the habitat for many aquatic organisms.
 Here, we will focus on the study of the pH of different samples of water

 In water, you will find many kinds of living organisms; some are visible to the naked eye while some may be microscopic.
 Sometimes you will also find suspended particles, a variety of plants and algae which have unique qualities to survive in water.
 Some conditions that control the quality of water are different types of plants, animals and their population, the turbidity of the water, and the pH levels of the water.
 Let us study an experiment by exploring different types of water bodies for pH, clarity, and presence of any living organisms.

 To study and measure the pH level, clarity, presence of microbes, and other living organisms in two different water bodies.

 To study pH levels of the two water bodies:

 Take two different water samples from two different bodies in a clean test tube.

 Dip the pH stripes in both the test tubes, which have different water samples.

 Keep the strips on the tile and let the strips dry.